20 Grantees of Google AI Impact Challenge Announced at Google I/O 2019

 AI Impact Challenge received an overwhelming response from 119 countries.
 There were a total of 2,602 applications.

-On 7th May 2019, Google announced the 20 organizations chosen using criteria like responsible use of AI, potential for social impact, feasibility, and scalability.
+On 7th May 2019, Google announced the 20 organizations chosen using criteria like responsible use of AI,

 The issues and areas covered by the selected projects are health, environment, education, economic opportunity, and empowerment, misinformation, and crisis and emergency response.